 Balances used.
 The Credit Union will specify the definition of balances used to calculate overdraft transactions (i.e., available vs. actual balance) and will have corresponding disclosures that match that practice.
 Additionally, account balances published, will not include overdraft protection funds.

+Authorize Positive, Settle Negative.
+These transactions may occur when a debit card transaction authorizes when a consumer balance is positive, but that later posts to the account when the available balance is negative.
+The Credit Union will review their practices, procedures, and disclosures on these types of fee assessments to ensure compliance risk is mitigated.